 Laminate is an affordable, easy-to-install flooring option with a foam underlayment that helps keep the floor warm.
-However, prolonged moisture will make laminate swell up and lose its shape.
+However, prolonged moisture will make the laminate swell up and lose its shape.

 Cons: Laminate flooring doesn’t work well when installed directly over a concrete slab.
-A subfloor on floor joists will improve its durability.
+A subfloor on-floor joists will improve its durability.

 Ceramic or porcelain tile creates a beautifully finished moisture-resistant surface.
 Tiles don’t need floor joists.
 Once installed, this type of flooring will never rot or degrade.